AdobeDocs/analytics.en/help/components/classifications/sets/consolidations/process.md

 ### Approve

+>[!CONTEXTUALHELP]
+>id="classificationsets_consolidations_mismatch"
+>title="Mismatch"
+>abstract="The percent of key mismatches when the value in the consolidated classification set does not match the source classification set."

+>[!CONTEXTUALHELP]
+>id="classificationsets_consolidations_absent"
+>title="Absent"
+>abstract="The percent of keys in the consolidated classification set, but not in the source classification set."

 Once a classification consolidation has successfully run, the consolidation status is **[!UICONTROL Waiting for Approval]**.
 The approval of a classification consolidation replaces the individual classification sets with the consolidated classification set and the individual classification sets are removed.